Parent management training: Technique

 Providing positive reinforcement for appropriate child behaviors is a major focus of PMT.
 Typically, parents learn to reward appropriate behavior through social rewards (such as praise, smiles, and hugs) as well as concrete rewards (such as stickers or points towards a larger reward as part of an incentive system created collaboratively with the child).
 In addition, parents learn to select simple behaviors as an initial focus and reward each of the small steps that their child achieves towards reaching a larger goal (this concept is called "successive approximations").

 PMT also teaches parents to appropriately set limits using structured techniques in response to their child's negative behavior.
 The different ways in which parents are taught to respond to positive versus negative behavior in children is sometimes referred to as differential reinforcement.
 For mildly annoying but not dangerous behavior, parents practice ignoring the behavior.
 Following unwanted behavior, parents are also introduced to the proper use of the time-out technique, in which parents remove attention (which serves as a form of reinforcement) from the child for a specified period of time.
 Parents also learn to remove their child's privileges, such as television or play time, in a systematic way in response to unwanted behavior.
 Across all of these strategies, the therapist emphasizes that consequences should be administered calmly, immediately, and consistently, and balanced with encouragement for positive behaviors.

 In addition to positive reinforcement and limit setting in the home, many PMT programs incorporate collaboration with the child's teacher to track behavior in school and link it to the reward program at home.
 Another common element of many PMT programs is preparing parents to manage problem behaviors in situations that are typically difficult for the child, such as being in a public place.
+A 2025 systematic review reinforced the effectiveness of psychosocial interventions, particularly those involving both parent and child (multicomponent) or parent-only approaches, in reducing disruptive behaviors among children.
+These interventions were more effective than standard care or no intervention.